Thomas Savage the Carpenter

 In the Jamestown Muster Rolls of 1624/5 Belson is listed as a servant of Ensign Thomas Savage.
 It was not unique to this boy

-with errors.
 Did the census taker mistaken him for a servant because he appeared to be Native American?
-I have not been able
+I have not been able to locate another

 William Andrews, age 25, in the Treasurer, 1617